Eight dead in suspected terrorist truck attack on Manhattan bike path

 “There’s no evidence to suggest a wider plot or a wider scheme.
 These are the actions of one individual meant to cause pain and harm and probably death,” Cuomo said at the news conference.

+The Federal Bureau of Investigation joined the New York City Police Department and other agencies in a Joint Terrorism Task Force to conduct a probe of the attack, the FBI said in a statement.

+ABC News reported that Saipov lived in Tampa, Florida.
+A check of court records related to a traffic citation that Saipov received in eastern Pennsylvania in 2015 show he listed addresses then in Paterson, New Jersey, and Cuyahoga Falls, Ohio.

-The driver entered the bike path in lower Manhattan at 3:05 p.m., O‘Neill said, adding that he was armed with a paint-ball gun and a pellet gun.
+According to O‘Neill, the suspect drove onto the bike path in lower Manhattan at 3:05 p.m.
+He said the man was carrying a paint-ball gun and a pellet gun.

 Two children and two adults were injured when the truck plowed into the school bus, he said.

-O‘Neill said the suspect was driving a rented pickup from the Home Depot hardware chain, but declined to say where the truck was rented.
+O‘Neill said the pickup truck driven by the suspect had been rented from the Home Depot hardware chain, but declined to say where it was rented.

 After the attack, mangled and flattened bicycles littered the sunlit bike path, which runs parallel to the West Side Highway along the Hudson River.